 What is Sciatica?

-Sciatica is a symptom of an underlying medical condition.
+Sciatica is mild to severe nerve pain that originates in the buttock area and is a symptom of an underlying medical condition.
+The sciatic nerve is the longest and thickest nerve in the body and one each side travels from the spine down to the feet and has five branches.
 There are a variety of lower back and spine problems that can cause sciatic pain.
 Normally we find herniated discs, spinal stenosis, degenerative disc disease, and spondylolisthesis to be the most common issues causing sciatic pain.

 Common Sciatica Pain

 How do you know if the pain you are experiencing is caused by the sciatica?
 Sciatica pain can be mild or severe in pain.
 Common symptoms of sciatica include:

 - Constant, sharp, or radiating pain on one side of the buttock or leg